Openlizz/website/docs/guides/create.md

 ## Application files

-In addition to the configuration file, a Lizz compatible application contains the application template files.
+In addition to the configuration file, a Lizz-compatible application contains the application template files.

 ### Templates

 The application template files can be any Kubernetes manifest organised as you want.
 The repository only needs to contain one [Kustomization file](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/) that points to the other files.

 All the files are rendered using a mechanism similar to the [Helm chart template mechanism](https://helm.sh/docs/chart_template_guide/getting_started/) using the [values](#values) defined in the `lizz.yaml` file.